gavineccles17/personal_website/_pages/about.markdown

 {% include figure caption="Myself in Minca, Colombia" image_path="gavin_colmbia.jpg" alt="Minca, colombia" %}

 ## About this site
 I’ve always wanted to create my own website, I just never found the time to make one.
 However, over the past few weeks, Covid-19 has caused major disruption and has led to an excess of time on my hands.
-I thought I should do something productive with all this time on my hands and start developing a site.
-A quick Google search for “Gavin Eccles” results in many people sharing my name but Gavin from Dublin evident.
-However, the domain name www.gavineccles.com was free and a few clicks later it was mine.
+I decided it was a good opportunity to start developing a website.
+A quick Google search for “Gavin Eccles” and you will find many people sharing my name.
+Gavin Eccles from Dublin does not show up....yet.
+The domain name www.gavineccles.com was still free and a few clicks later it was mine.
 I plan on using this website to blog about anything I find interesting or that could educate a wider audience.

 ## Hobbies and interests
 Sports have always played a big part in my life.
 The list is not limited to: football, gaelic football, swimming, tennis and running.
 One of my greatest passions in life is running whether it is laps around a muddy field (cross country) or 26 long miles on the road.
 I currently compete for Portmarnock AC and Trinity Harriers.
 My PBs are marathon: 2hr47m, 10K: 34:27, 5M: 27:00 and 5K: 16:10.
 However, there is way more to running than PBs, running is often the highlight of my day.